-Real Estate in San Saba CAD is appraised by San Saba CAD appraisers, Utilities and minerals are appraised by Pritchard & Abbott, Inc. Valuation Consultants.
+Real Estate in San Saba CAD will be appraised by San Saba CAD appraisers for 2025 and by Pritchard & Abbott, Inc. Valuation Consultants for 2026.
+Utilities and minerals are appraised by Pritchard & Abbott, Inc. Valuation Consultants.

 In this executive summary, please find the legal requirement of a reappraisal plan passed by the Texas Legislature in the 2005 regular session and our response to these requirements immediately below the law in bold italics.
 Intricate details of how the plan will be implemented are discussed in the body of this document.